fox-squirrels-2013/magic-menu/README.md

 ### Still To Do

-### Release 5: Errors
-* Use the Active Record `errors` to display errors to the form after submission.

 ### Release 7: Refactor to beautiful code
 * Go through your entire app and make certain that each line is as clear, concise, and readable as you can make it.